 A: All of our pricing is customized to your home and needs.
 We base our window cleaning pricing on window count, terrain and landscaping around your home, height of windows, and any other special circumstances.
 We base our gutter cleaning pricing on linear feet of gutters, height and style of roof, safety considerations, and any other special circumstances.
 Because all of our pricing is property-specific, we do need an address in order to provide a quote.
 We typically try to put a quote together with pictures online to expedite things but will do in-person estimates as needed.
 All pricing is complimentary.

 Q: What is included with a standard window cleaning?

 A: A standard, maintenance window cleaning removes all water-soluble dirt and debris from the glass.
 The sills and frames are wiped down to remove and cobwebs, leaves, and dirty water drips.
-If you believe you need a deeper clean (paint on glass, sill detailing, screen cleaning, etc.), please inquire about these add-on services.
+If you believe you need a deeper clean (paint on glass, sill detailing, track cleaning, screen cleaning, etc.), please inquire about these add-on services.

 Q: How does scheduling work?

 A: If you are a new customer, service can typically be scheduled within 1-2 weeks.
 We also offer emergency scheduling for last minute events.
 Once you decide on on-going service, we like to give a courtesy call or email the week of your cleaning so you know to expect us.
 You do not need to be present for any exterior-only services.
 For interior services, we will work with you to find timing that best fits your schedule and provide you with a 2-hour arrival window.

 Q: What do I do about my screens?